 In addition to Fox’s performance, Miñoso had two hits and Trucks got the save, pitching the ninth inning.

 That year, the White Sox would go 94-60-1 and finish in third place.

 The White Sox battery of Sherm Lollar and Frank Baumann became only the third such duo to hit back-to-back home runs in a game.
 They connected off the Yankees’ Bill Stafford in the fifth inning of a 6-2 loss at Comiskey Park.

-The rebuilding of the White Sox continued, as they shipped lefthander José Quintana to the crosstown Cubs in return for four prospects, including top hitting prospect Eloy Jiménez and pitching prospect Dylan Cease.
+The rebuilding of the White Sox continued, as they shipped lefthander José Quintana to the crosstown Cubs in return for four prospects, including top hitting prospect Eloy Jiménez and top pitching prospect Dylan Cease.
 Quintana was a solid, stable pitcher for the Sox, one of the most reliable in baseball, who made the All-Star team in 2016.
-He never had a lot of luck, however, as he garnered more 60 no-decisions in his five-plus seasons on the team.
+He never had a lot of luck, however, as he garnered more than 60 no-decisions in his five-plus seasons on the team.

 While Jiménez has had an up-and-down start to his career on the South Side in large part due to injuries, Cease blossomed into one of the game’s top strikeout artists.

 At the All-Star Game in Denver won by the AL, 5-2, Liam Hendriks came in to pitch the ninth inning and collect the save.
 It marked the second time a Sox pitcher saved the All-Star Game, and the first time since Virgil Trucks exactly 67 years earlier, at the 1954 game in Cleveland.
 Hendriks didn’t allow a run, and was wired for sound by Fox Sports.
 His “commentary” proved to be very entertaining!
 He was joined on the team by pitchers Lance Lynn and Carlos Rodón, and shortstop Tim Anderson.